epccs/RPUno/Hardware/Schooling/readme.md

 3. [^1 Reduce Current Sense Noise](#1-reduce-current-sense-noise)
 2. [^1 Battery Connector Polarity](#1-battery-connector-polarity)
 1. [^0 Add Reversed Battery Protection](#0-add-reversed-battery-protection)

+## ^5 Current Source Power Off

+Presently IO9 can turn off the flow meter current source (which was verified to work), but it might as well turn off all current sources in the next revision.
+That would allow the choice to cut data acquisition in order to preserve some level of operation.

 ## ^5 ADC6 to Anode